-- A. GHG emissions (Scope 1/2) - B. Carbon footprint (Scope 1/2) - C. GHG (emissions) intensity of investee companies (Scope 1/2) - D. Exposure to companies active in the fossil fuel sector
+- A. GHG emissions (Scope 1/2) - B. Carbon footprint (Scope 1/2) - C. GHG intensity of investee companies (Scope 1/2) - D. Exposure to companies active in the fossil fuel sector - E. Share of non-renewable energy production

-- E. Activities negatively affecting biodiversity-sensitive areas - F. Emissions to water - G. Hazardous waste and radioactive waste ratio
+- F. Activities negatively affecting biodiversity-sensitive areas - G. Emissions to water

-- H. Violations of United Nations Global Compact (UNGC) Principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises - I. Exposure to controversial weapons (anti-personnel mines, cluster munitions, chemical weapons and biological weapons)
+- I. Violations of United Nations Global Compact (UNGC) Principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises - J. Exposure to controversial weapons (anti-personnel mines, cluster munitions, chemical weapons and biological weapons)

-A-I: The PAIs are linked to the E/S characteristics promoted by the fund.
+A-J: The PAIs are linked to the E/S characteristics promoted by the fund.

-E-H: Additionally, if a company's business conduct is identified to be inconsistent with the responsible business conduct standards, but not to the extent that the concern merits an exclusion, then the Investment Manager may halt additional investment in the company and seek further review within its Investment Stewardship Group, which may engage with the company to advocate for adherence to the standards.
+F-I: Additionally, if a company's business conduct is identified to be inconsistent with the responsible business conduct standards, but not to the extent that the concern merits an exclusion, then the Investment Manager may halt additional investment in the company and seek further review within its Investment Stewardship Group, which may engage with the company to advocate for adherence to the standards.